Biometix/biometix.github.io/getting_started/cli.md

 <a name="setup">
 ## Setup

-This tool is designed to be run as Docker container.
-You can simply pull the Docker image and start it with the script provided.
+This tool is designed to be run as Docker container via command line interface (terminal).
+For ease of use, convenience script is provided to help you.

-### Get run script
+### Get the script

 > [Bash](https://raw.githubusercontent.com/Biometix/bqat-cli/main/run.sh){: .btn }